kuma35/thinking-forth-jp/sphinx/chapter1.rst

 ..

-Here’s what , the inventor of Forth, has to say:
+Here’s what Charles Moore, the inventor of Forth, has to say:

 You define each word so that the computer knows what it means.
 The way it knows is that it executes some code as a consequence of being